Detlef Müller (politician)

-Detlef Müller (born 20 August 1964) is a German train driver and politician of the Social Democratic Party (SPD) who has served as a member of the Bundestag from the state of Saxony from 2005 till 2009 and since 2014, representing the Chemnitz district.
+Detlef Müller (born 20 August 1964) is a German train driver and politician of the Social Democratic Party (SPD) who has served as a member of the Bundestag from the state of Saxony from 2005 till 2009 and from 2014 to 2025, representing the Chemnitz district.

 Political career

 Müller first became a member of the Bundestag in 2014.
 He is a member of the Committee on Transport and Digital Infrastructure.

 Since 2021, Müller has been serving as one his parliamentary group's deputy chairs, under the leadership of chairman Rolf Mützenich.

+In February 2025, he lost his seat in Bundestag.